 Consistency is key, but it’s also important to experiment so you can find a formula that works for you.
 Test the effectiveness of different types of content (text and visuals) and different posting times on social media.

 Try different strategies for engaging different segments of your audience.
 For example, in a mailing list, you can send a special offer to people who aren’t engaging anymore.
-On Facebook, you can also target your messaging by posting in special interest groups.
+You can also target your messaging by posting in special interest groups.

 d) Collaborate with other content creators

-Partnering with other thought leaders to create valuable content will not only widen your professional network but also help you reach a wider audience.
-You can collaborate with other thought leaders by creating an eBook, developing a white paper, or hosting a webinar together, for example.
+Partnering with other thought leaders to create valuable content widens your professional network and helps you reach a wider audience.
+You can collaborate with other thought leaders by creating an eBook, developing a white paper, or hosting a webinar.
 You can also partner with another thought leader to publish guest posts on their site.

-By collaborating with another content creator, you can generate curiosity about your brand among their audience.
-In this way, you can drive more traffic to your website over time.
+Collaborating with another content creator helps to generate curiosity about your brand among their audience.
+As such, you can drive more traffic to your website over time.

 e) Optimize your media

-In order to reach your target audience effectively, you should tailor your content for an online audience.
-One way to do this is by search engine optimization – using keywords that will be picked up by search engines.
+Tailor your content to reach an online audience.
+Use search engine optimization to develop keywords that search engines can pick up.
 Another way to do this is by adjusting your content for different platforms.

 f) Drive traffic